 Usage Rules: This parameter is required if the Rx model is part of a Repeater Rx/Tx pair.
-A Retimer Rx model shall contain AMI_GetWave (GetWave_Exists is True) and the AMI_GetWave function shall return clock_ticks.
-The [Model] associated with the AMI parameter definition file containing Repeater_type shall be of Model_type Input and shall be associated
+A Retimer Rx model shall contain AMI GetWave (GetWave Exists is True) and the AMI GetWave function shall return clock ticks.
+The [Model] associated with the AMI parameter definition file containing Repeater type shall be of Model type Input or Input diff.
+Further, the [Model] shall be and shall be associated with a [Pin] listed under the [Repeater Pin] keyword, or with a differential pair that has its non-inverting [Pin] listed under the [Repeater Pin] keyword.

-(Repeater (Usage Info)(Type String)(Value "Redriver")) The RK AMI model of a Repeater must have the Reserved Parameter "Repeater Type".
+(Repeater (Usage Info)+() (Type String)+() (Value "Redriver")) The Rx AMI model of a Repeater must have the Reserved Parameter "Repeater_Type".
 This is a String parameter with either the value "Retimer" or "Redriver".